 Man accused of Gaetz extortion plot charged with wire fraud

 PENSACOLA, Fla.
-(AP) — One of the men who U.S. Rep. Matt Gaetz accused of being behind a plot to extort $25 million from his family in exchange for having a federal sex crimes investigation into the congressman go away has been indicted on charges of wire fraud and attempting to stop authorities from viewing his iPhone.
+(AP) — One of the men who U.S. Rep. Matt Gaetz accused of being behind a plot to extort $25 million from his family in exchange for having a federal sex investigation into the congressman go away was indicted Tuesday on charges of wire fraud and attempting to stop authorities from viewing his IPhone.

-The indictment says Alford was part of a scheme to get $25 million from “D.G.”
+The indictment said that Alford was part of a scheme to get $25 million from a person identified only as “D.G.”
+In exchange, Alford promised he could get a presidential pardon from then-President Donald Trump for a family member, as well as fund the release of someone identified only as “R.L.”

+Matt Gaetz’s father is Don Gaetz, a former president of the Florida Senate.
+Others who approached Don Gaetz have said in news reports that they wanted to free Robert Levinson, a former FBI agent who disappeared in Iran more than a decade ago.

+Matt Gaetz, who represents parts of western Florida, is under federal investigation over accusations that he had a sexual relationship with a 17-year-old girl and paid her to travel with him, The Associated Press has previously reported.
+He has denied that he ever had a relationship with any underage girls and says the allegations are false.

 Copyright 2021 The Associated Press.
 All rights reserved.